kh8fb/tensormask-segmentation-server/README.md

 The `input_json_file.json` can be produced from an image with the script `prepare_input.py`.
 This will store the image as a JSON file of RGB values and the image can thus be passed to the server.

-    python prepare_input.py /path/to/image.jpeg input_json_file.json
+    python prepare_input.py /path/to/image.jpg input_json_file.json

 ### Interpreting Server Outputs

-The gradients are stored in a dictionary with the keys "integrated_grads", "integrated_directional_grads", "step_sizes", and "intermediates".
+The prediction masks are stored in a dictionary with the key "pred_masks".
 They are then compressed and able to be retrieved from the saved gzip file with:

       >>> import gzip
       >>> import torch
       >>> from io import BytesIO
       >>> with gzip.open("saved_file.gzip", 'rb') as fobj:
       >>>      x = BytesIO(fobj.read())
-      >>>      grad_dict = torch.load(x)
+      >>>      preds_dict = torch.load(x)

 ### Running on a remote server

 If you want to run int-grads-server on a remote server, you can specify the hostname to be 0.0.0.0 from the command line.
 Then use the `hostname` command to find out which IP address the server is running on.

        tensormask-server -tb /path/to/tensormask.pkl -cp /path/to/config.yaml -h 0.0.0.0 -p 8008